Engineering-Research-and-Development/iotagent-aas/CONTRIBUTING.md

 Agreement.
 Otherwise, ENGINEERING Ingegneria Informatica S.p.A. will not consider his/her Contribution.

-A Developer who has sent Contributions in solid, useful source code and/or documentation and who asked to be a Contributor will be add to our Contributor List published on OPC UA Agent website.
+A Developer who has sent Contributions in solid, useful source code and/or documentation and who asked to be a Contributor will be add to our Contributor List published on AAS Agent website.
 ENGINEERING will notify to the Contributor via email his/her elevation to Contributor status.

 ENGINEERING can exclude a Contributor from the Contributors list, by its exclusive right, when this Contributor has not